obaqueiro/reverse-interview/README.md

 - What is the parental leave policy?
 - What is the policy on unpaid leave?

+# Behavioural

+- Tell me about a time that you made a decision to improve code quality or architecture at the expense of a deadline.
+- Tell me about a time that you invested resources into an engineer's technical development even though there would be no immediate, short term benefit to the company.
+- Do engineers have access to safari books?
+- Did you sponsor any conference passes/ training?
+- Will I be working with anyone who is remote, or who works from home on a regular basis?
+- How responsive are people to emails/Slack over the weekends and after 6pm?
+- Did any of your senior engineers start out as junior engineers here?

 # Other resources

 - Find more inspiration for questions in the [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)